-Our name is changing from Child Study Services to Exceptional Student Services.
-Even though our name has changed, the work we do will remain the same.
+Last school year, our name changed from Child Study Services to Exceptional Student Services.
+Even though our name has changed, the work we do remains the same.
 Our new name more fully reflects the students we serve, the staff we employ, and the focus of our work: serving exceptional students.
 Exceptional Student Services is comprised of highly qualified special education teachers; para professionals; special education instructional coaches; school psychologists; behavioral specialists; Speech Language Pathologist, Occupational and Physical Therapists, who support the varied needs of our students in the vast array of programs available to students within our district.
 Prescott Unified School District “Every Student.
 Every Day.”

 Philosophy and Objectives